Book crossing numbers of the complete graph and small local convex crossing numbers: Maximizing the number of edges

-Finally, in Figure \ref{fig:CaseC3}a with $ e'=13 $ all edges in $ D $ shown by tick marks in Table \ref{table:cases} are present.
-If two edges $ wx $ and $ yz $ in $ D $ are not incident to vertices in $ V $, then let $ V_2=V\cup \{w,x,y,z\}$ and $ E_2 $ be the union of $ E $, $ D $ and any edges crossing $ wx $ or $ yz $.
+In Figure \ref{fig:CaseC3}a with $ e'=13 $, all edges in $ D $ shown by tick marks in Table \ref{table:cases} are present.
+If two edges $ wx $ and $ yz $ in $ D $ are not incident to vertices in $ V $, then let $ V_2=V\cup \{w,x,y,z\}$ and $ E_2 $ be the union of $ E' $ and any edges crossing $ wx $ or $ yz $.
 Then $ |V_2|=10 $ or $11 $ and $ |E_2|\leq e' +6=19$, and thus $ V_2 $ generates a valid replacement.
-Lastly, the two edges crossing the edge $ a_i $ in Figure \ref{fig:specialcasej5}a, cannot be incident to vertices in $ V $, because a quadrilateral would be formed in $ G^{\otimes} $ (Figures \ref{fig:specialcasej5}b-c).
+Finally, the two edges in $ D $ circled in Figure \ref{fig:specialcasej5}a cannot be incident to vertices in $ V $, because a quadrilateral would be formed in $ G^{\otimes} $ (Figures \ref{fig:specialcasej5}b-c).